publications

 2024

-- ICSTAssessing Quality Metrics for Neural Reality Gap Input Mitigation in Autonomous Driving TestingStefano Carlo Lambertenghi, and Andrea StoccoIn Proceedings of the 17th IEEE International Conference on Software Testing, Verification and Validation, Jan 2024
+- ICSTAssessing Quality Metrics for Neural Reality Gap Input Mitigation in Autonomous Driving TestingStefano Carlo Lambertenghi and Andrea StoccoIn Proceedings of the 17th IEEE International Conference on Software Testing, Verification and Validation, Jan 2024

-@inproceedings{2024-Grewal-ICST, author = {Grewal, Ruben and Tonella, Paolo and Stocco, Andrea}, title = {Predicting Safety Misbehaviours in Autonomous Driving Systems using Uncertainty Quantification}, booktitle = {Proceedings of the 17th IEEE International Conference on Software Testing, Verification and Validation}, series = {ICST '24}, publisher = {IEEE}, pages = {12 pages}, year = {2024}, }
+@inproceedings{2024-Grewal-ICST, author = {Grewal, Ruben and Tonella, Paolo and Stocco, Andrea}, title = {Predicting Safety Misbehaviours in Autonomous Driving Systems using Uncertainty Quantification}, booktitle = {Proceedings of the 17th IEEE International Conference on Software Testing, Verification and Validation}, series = {ICST '24}, publisher = {IEEE}, pages = {12 pages}, year = {2024}, } - EMSETwo is Better Than One: Digital Siblings to Improve Autonomous Driving TestingMatteo Biagiola, Andrea Stocco, Vincenzo Riccio, and Paolo TonellaEmpirical Software Engineering, Jan 2024[Invited Journal-first track at ICSE 2025]

 2023